knaw-huc/lenticular-lens/readme.md

-# Lenticular Lenses
+# Lenticular Lens

-Lenticular Lenses is a tool which allows users to construct linksets between entities from different Timbuctoo datasets (so called data-alignment or reconciliation).
+Lenticular Lens is a tool which allows users to construct linksets between entities from different Timbuctoo datasets (so called data-alignment or reconciliation).
-Lenticular Lenses tracks the configuration and the algorithms used in the alignment and is also able to report on manual corrections and the amount of manual validation done.
+Lenticular Lens tracks the configuration and the algorithms used in the alignment and is also able to report on manual corrections and the amount of manual validation done.

 1. [Installation with Docker](#installation-with-docker)